DrMint/Okuma-Reader/README.md

 - Support for various screen ratio.
 - Support for vertical continuous scrolling (such as webtoons).
 - Optional filters that simulate the visual experience of reading a real book (see Interface for images).
+- A main page to showcase all available books.
 - Page turn with arrow keys or by clicking/tapping on the edge of a page.
 - Next/previous chapter buttons and chapter selection drop-down menu.
 - Asynchronous pre-caching of the next pages (or next chapter first pages when at the end of a chapter).